jaredmusil/linear-programming-py/README.md

 No install is required.
 A portable version of Python is included in the program files.
 To run the program double click the launch-app shortcut.

 If you would like a fancy icon for the program do the following after placing the executable somewhere static:
-[ Rightclick launch-app.ink --> Properties --> Change Icon... --> Browse to included icon.ico file ].
+[ Rightclick launch-app.ink --> Properties --> Change Icon --> Browse to included icon.ico file ].
 The app will run just fine sans-fancy icon however.